CenterForSpatialResearch/NYCDHWeek/Guidelines/Leaflet.md

 	1. Take the css file out of this folder and put it in the css folder
 	2. Move the leaflet folder into the js folder

 3. Download [jQuery](http://code.jquery.com/jquery-2.1.1.min.js).
-(If using Firefox, copy/paste the code into a text editor and save it in the js folder as jquery-2.1.1.min.js).
-If using Safari or Chrome, just save the file in the js folder.
+Depending on your browser: If using Firefox, right-click (command+Click) to save.
+If using Safari or Chrome, just save the file in the js folder as you normally would.
+OR copy/paste the code into a text editor and save this file as jquery-2.1.1.min.js).
 If you use javascript, and would prefer to work with the [jQuery](http://jquery.com/download/) site, be sure to make a note of which version you downloaded.
 The examples here use 2.1.1
-4. Download the [font awesome library](http://fontawesome.io/) Move the entire fontawesome folder into your **css** folder.
+4. Download the [font awesome library](http://fontawesome.io/) Move the entire fontawesome FOLDER into your **css** folder.
 5. Download the [leaflet-font awesome extension files](https://github.com/lvoogdt/Leaflet.awesome-markers/tree/2.0/develop/dist).
 You need BOTH the css and the js file (the js can be the min file or the regular one).
-Save these in their respective files (css and js).
+To save, slect 'View Raw' and save as you did the jQuery.
+Make sure you have the right extension (i.e., "leaflet.awesome-markers.css" and "leaflet.awesome-markers.js" NOT ".txt"Save these in their respective files (css and js).
-6. Make an empty html file and save it in the leafletmap folder (not in a subfolder).
+6. Open a Text Editor (Text Wrangler, Sublime, Notepad, TextEdit, etc.) Make an empty html file and save it in the leafletmap folder (not in a subfolder).
 I call this file "index.html" because it is convention in web development and the index file is loaded first from a directory.

 Your directory should look like this:
 ![directory](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/directory.png)